U.S. Ski Team racer Alice McKennis: Unbroken and undeterred

 She had spent the entire season hurtling toward 70 mph.
 She was fifth in the Olympics.
 She was on the World Cup podium.

-Now she was barely moving in comparison, giving back to future of her sport in an off-season ski-racing camp in Mammoth, and she was suffering a major injury.
+Now she was barely moving in comparison, giving back to the future of her sport in an offseason ski-racing camp in Mammoth, and she was suffering a major injury.

-She had been slipping a course, skiing in a snow plow, and hit a patch of snow awkwardly.
+She had been slipping a course, skiing in a snowplow, and hit a patch of snow awkwardly.

 She flipped and landed on her back.